-Laser-induced breakdown spectroscopy is a form of atomic emission spectroscopy that uses a high-powered laser to vaporize a soil sample, causing excitation of the metal atoms in the sample.
-As the atoms decay back to ground state, they emit photons at specific wavelengths for each element.
-With appropriate calibration of photon detectors, quantitative analysis of the metal content in soil and other media is possible.
-The Mel\Dok laser-induced breakdown spectroscopy system is a relatively new technology that has successfully completed laboratory testing and is ready for initial field evaluation.
-This system was demonstrated alongside three other participating technologies in this study.
-All participants set up and operated their instruments over a 1-week period in the Butte, Montana, area in September 1995.
-The incorporation of conventional laboratory analysis into the demonstration plan provided a validated data set that could be used by developers to evaluate the performance of the technology.
+The electrochemical stripping analysis techniques were demonstrated alongside three other participating technologies in this study.
+All participants set up and operated their instruments during a 1-week period in the Butte, Montana, area in September 1995.
+The incorporation of conventional laboratory analysis into the demonstration provided a validated data set that could be used by developers to evaluate the performance of the technology.

-A comparison of the field soil sample data sets from the reference laboratories showed very close agreement.
+A comparison of the field soil sample results from the reference laboratories showed very close agreement.
 This observation suggests that the soil samples distributed to the demonstration participants were homogeneous in terms of their chemical composition.
-A high degree of homogeneity facilitates comparison of the soil analysis results from the demonstrated technologies with those from the reference laboratories.
-Data from the reference laboratory and Mel\Delta k LIBS technology data are presented in a variety of formats to assist in comparing the data sets produced during the demonstration.
+A high degree of homogeneity facilitates comparison of the soil analysis results from the demonstrated technologies with those from the laboratories.
+Data from the reference laboratory and from Battelle Pacific Northwest National Laboratory, New Mexico State University, and Environmental Technologies Group, Inc., are presented in a variety of formats to assist in comparing the data sets produced during the demonstration.